aag/fillmysuitcase/README.md

    `./composer install`.
 3. Create a new Apache virtual host and point the root of the vhost to the `/public` subdirectory of the directory where you downloaded the code.
-4. Create a `fillmysuitcase` database in your database server and add a fillmysuitecase user through the web interface by clicking on "Log In", then "Create Account".
+4. Create a `fillmysuitcase` database on your database server.
 5. Edit `/app/config/database.php` and customize it for your database configuration.
+6. Run `php artisan migrate` from the directory where you downloaded the code.
-6. Visit your new vhost and create a new user by clicking "Log In" and "Create Account".
+7. Visit your new vhost and create a new user by clicking "Log In" and "Create Account".

 At this point you should be able to log in and use the site normally.